microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/48.customQABot-all-features/README.md

   1) Frontline workers
   2) Hybrid work solutions
 - Make sure answers are returned with a high score.
-- You can set `IncludeUnstructuredSources` to false in [RootDialog.cs](Dialogs/RootDialog.cs) to prevent querying unstructured sources.
+- To prevent querying unstructured sources, set `IncludeUnstructuredSources` to false in [RootDialog.cs](Dialogs/RootDialog.cs).

 ## Try Filters
 If you want to return answers with only specified metadata, use the following steps: